sm354/Visual-Sudoku-Solver/README.md

 3. In repo 16 dimensional one hot encoding of cell content is used (the last 6 values are zero always) and this is fed into mlp for getting 96 dimensional x.
 Using a 16 dimensional embedding (learnable) introduced more parameters and the learning curve shows that it is slightly slower in learning.
 But this may be because of smaller dataset, i.e. we are using more richer model now, but on complete data the richer model might work well
    1. Using nn.Embedding.from_pretrained or nn.Linear showed no difference; we ll use former
 4. Concatenating row_col embedding (one hot) slowed down learning but most likely because of small dataset

+#### Experimental observations on 8x8 dataset

+To try

+1. less number of steps and more batch size

 ## 4. Joining all the dots together